partigabor/aromatica-old/content/items/acuyo.md

 bibFile = "static/files/bibliography.json"
 +++

 >Fruit of Piper auritum, syn.
-P. sanctum
+P. sanctum.

 ACUYO (*Piper auritum* Kunth) is a(n) culinary herb from the *Piperaceae* family,[^powo] originating in the region(s) of Central America.
 It is valued for its herb.